Gruntrexpewrus/FromQCtoQML/README.md

 Every free file is named accordingly to the chapter it belongs in the text. <br>
 Regarding the folders:
 * *Final Experiments*: Here the reader may find all the notebooks containing the round of experiments discussed in the last Chapter of the thesis text.
 * *IBMChallengesPlacidi*: the reader may find here the original solutions authored by me for the IBM Global Quantum Challenge 2021 and for the Qiskit Summer School 2021.
-More it can be found the files regarding the Qiskit Africa Challenge 2021 I was a mentor in the period 8-21 September 2021.
+There are also the files regarding the Qiskit Africa Challenge 2021, in which I was a mentor in the period 8-21 September 2021.
 The solutions were already discosed as part of the Qiskit team, but the reader may find anyhow some insights and implemented solutions.